Online

 Telecommunications Network Planners set up and connect computer software, hardware, desktops, peripherals, databases, and operating systems with network and telecommunications technology.
 Telecommunications Network Planner keeps records of policies, procedures, rules and regulations, and quality standards for communication.
 Most likely, the related fields will need registration or licenses.

-Level 1 or Equivalent
+Skill Level: Level 1 or Equivalent

 Specializations of Telecommunications Network Planner